fitzoh/jvm-monitoring-workshop/2-dimensions/README.md

 Note that this application (and most subsequent applications) contains some tests to help demonstrate concepts.

 ## Your tasks
-1. Check out the source code (and tests!), start the app
+1. Check out the source code (and tests!), start the app (`./gradlew 2-dimensions:bootRun` from repo root)
 2. Look at the new items present at the scrape endpoint
    * help/description string
    * labels